NOTE: This program is full, but we have added a second Four Directions workshop to the schedule, beginning May 7.

 -Orienting our internal process to the landscape: the four directions of the compass

-Men in any profession and any stage of life will find this workshop of value as an in-depth application of eco-psychology and as an opportunity for personal growth.
+Women and men in any profession or stage of life will find this workshop of value as an in-depth application of eco-psychology and as an opportunity for personal growth.
 It’s also valuable for those who wish to renew and deepen the gifts they received on a Wilderness Quest.

 This is an experiential event; each component will include suggestions for spending time in nature.

 The Four Directions Wheel is laid out, a map of the journey into inner and outer wilderness.
 The richness of the workshop lies in the space Mike creates for each person’s authentic experience in conversation with our souls and reflected in the land and in the shining eyes of the other participants.

 -Paul Abodeely, youth counselor, Seattle, WA

 The power of the course is hard to suggest.
 The time here, on the land and with these people, has led me to great awareness that will help my in my own life.
 Most importantly, it has opened my heart, connected me to the beauty in humanity and in myself.
 I know the gifts given to me over these five days are only the beginning.